 As required by all professional regulatory bodies, HRPA submits an annual Fair Registration Practices report to the Ontario Fairness Commissioner.

 HRPA 2019 Fair Registration Practices Report

 HRPA 2016 Fair Registration Practices Report

-Distributed to all members and students registered with the HRPA, Regulatory Affairs is a bi-monthly publication that focuses on the legal, regulatory, governance and ethical aspects of the Human Resources profession.
+Distributed to all members and students registered with the HRPA, Regulatory Affairs is a quarterly publication that focuses on the legal, regulatory, governance and ethical aspects of the Human Resources profession.